marialyck/SocialGraphs/index.md

-_note that you might be able to scroll in graph._

 ### Audio Analysis
 The different categories of music in Spotify is quite interesting to take a look at when it comes to the generated network.
 Later on considering the wordclouds and the sentiment analysis it can be interesting to remember a parameter such as dancability.
 Without revealing what the words of the artist Too $Short is like - it might come as a surprise for some that these apparently are danceable lyrics.